 Foundation / Corporation

 Grants ranging from $3,001 to $15,000 to Delaware nonprofit organizations, schools, IHEs, government agencies, and groups to support major humanities projects.
+In order to apply for funding, applicants must submit a draft proposal.
 Possible projects include, but are not limited to conferences, book festivals, exhibits, lectures, media projects, museum assistance, oral history, panel discussions, planning for humanities programs, public debates, reading and discussion programs, and workshops.

 The arts and humanities are not the same, which is why Delaware has both the Delaware Division of the Arts and Delaware Humanities.
 Arts programs focus on creation and performance.
 Humanities programs focus on the interpretive aspects of the arts: historical or philosophical contexts, analyses of methodology, or approaches to art movements or periods.
 Delaware Humanities will offer grants for programs which combine performance with interpretation, such as a scholarly discussion following the production of a play.
 While Delaware Humanities funds humanities projects which interpret or use art and performance to begin conversations, it does not fund projects focused on the creative and/or performing arts.
 Additionally, Delaware Humanities does not offer grants to individuals.

 All Delaware Humanities-funded projects must have: